keer707/Wrangle-WeRateDogs-Twitter/README.md

 - Image Predictions File, containing the predicted breeds of dogs given by Udacity

 #### Limitations:
-       Enhanced archive data contains basic tweet data (tweet ID, timestamp, text, etc.) of their tweets as they stood on August 1, 2017.
+- Enhanced archive data contains basic tweet data (tweet ID, timestamp, text, etc.) of their tweets as they stood on August 1, 2017.
+- Only original ratings (no retweets) that have images are considered.

 ### Assess
 Assess data for: